7/17/2024

 President and CEO

-slide, please.
 Thank you.
-As you can see, there's some good momentum in part of the business, but clearly the profitability is not where we want it to be.
-So we have a lot to do, but the priorities going forward are very clear to all of us in the organization.
-First of all, given the recovery in the consumer segment, we would push hard for growth in that segment, and we know that we can capitalize on our brand strength.
-And we have a very strong sales organization to do so, so pulling investment into that area of our business.
-Further on, we deliver on our cost programs, and we also investigate in further opportunities for cost of measures in second half to compensate for weak product markets with no improvements expected in the short term.
+As you can see, there's some good momentum in part of the business, Clearly, the profitability is not where we want it to be.
+So we have a lot to do.
+But the priorities going forward are very clear to all of us in the organization.
+First of all, given the recovery in the consumer segment, we would push hard for growth in that segment.
+And we know that we can capitalize on our brand strength.
+And we have a very strong sales organization to do so.
+So pulling investment into that area of our business.
+Further on, we deliver on our cost programs and we also investigate in further opportunities for cost of measures in second half to compensate for weak product markets with no improvements expected in the short term.
 And thirdly, obviously drive efficiency improvements in our supply chain to compensate for low volume.
-And I think that that was the monial for the cost of program we did this quarter, and also the gross money improvement to some extent, despite the large volume reduction running through the factory.
-And then we're gonna focus on completing our strategic initiatives.
-We will maximize cost efficiency and reduction of net debt by evaluating further opportunities for cost reduction and efficiency improvement that I was alluding to.
-We will realize the full Nordic potential by completing our state of the art factory in Jönköping, and pushing product and process harmonization through that work as well.
-And finally, we have a clear sight of how we should transform our UK business into an asset-like business model, with strong partnerships and a strong decentralized organization built around strong brands and highly efficient supply chain to serve our partners and customers and consumers.
+And I think that that was monial for the cost of program we did this quarter and also the some extent, despite the large volume reduction running through the factory.
+And then we're going to focus on completing our strategic initiatives.
+We will maximize cost efficiency and reduction of net debt by evaluating further opportunities for cost reduction and efficiency improvement, as I was alluding to.
+We will realize the full Nordic potential by completing our state-of-the-art factory and pushing product and process formalization through that work as well.
+And finally, we have a clear sight of how we should transform our UK business into an asset-like business model with strong partnerships and a strong decentralized organization built around strong brands and highly efficient supply chain to serve our partners and customers and consumers.
 So with that, we open up for any questions that you may have.

 speaker